 Country distribution from AmphibiaWeb's database: Austria, Belarus, Belgium, Czech Republic, Denmark, Estonia, France, Germany, Ireland, Latvia, Lithuania, Luxembourg, Netherlands, Poland, Portugal, Russian Federation, Spain, Sweden, Switzerland, Ukraine, United Kingdom

-The species lives in the Southwestern and Central Europe: Portugal, Spain, France, Southwestern Ireland, Great Britain, Belgium, The Netherlands, Luxembourg, Germany, Switzerland, Austria near the Czech border, Czech Republic, Slovakia, Poland, Western Ukraine, Byelorussia, Lithuania, Latvia, Estonia (northwards to Tallin City), Western Russia (Kaliningrad Province), Denmark and Sweden.
+This toad is native to southwestern and central Europe: Portugal, Spain, France, Southwestern Ireland, Great Britain, Belgium, The Netherlands, Luxembourg, Germany, Switzerland, Austria near the Czech border, Czech Republic, Poland, Western Ukraine, Byelorussia, Lithuania, Latvia, Estonia (northwards to Tallin City), Western Russia (Kaliningrad Province), Denmark and Sweden.

-Bufo calamita inhabits mainly open, well-warmed landscapes with light, sandy soils.
-There it lives in sand dunes, glades of pine forests, gardens, parks, fields, sand and gravel quarries and meadows.
-In the daytime it hides in heaps of stones, in sandy soil and under debris.
+The Natterjack toad inhabits mainly open, well-warmed landscapes with light, sandy soils.
+There, it lives in sand dunes, glades of pine forests, gardens, parks, fields, sand and gravel quarries and meadows.
+In the daytime, it hides in heaps of stones, in sandy soil and under debris.
 Reproduction takes place in shallow, well-warmed ponds, puddles and ditches, including those with admixture of salt water on the shore of the Baltic Sea.

 Life History, Abundance, Activity, and Special Behaviors

 Populations are not usually very large.
-However, in some places the density reaches 200 individuals per hectare.
+However, in some places the density has reached 200 individuals per hectare.
 The populations sometimes reach high densities in agricultural landscapes.
 For example, in the fields of central Byelorussia 7 specimens per 10 m2 have been censused.

 Hibernation occurs from September - October to March - May in the same sites where it hides in summer.
 Otherwise, the toad buries itself in the soil.
 Reproduction occurs in different months, in dependence on the latitude.
 Breeding choruses reach maximum intensity in the evening.
 The mating call differs from that in the Green Toad (B. viridis).
 Amplexus is pectoral.
 The clutch contains 2800-4000 eggs deposited in two strings of 1-2 m length.
 Metamorphosis occurs usually in summer, but cases of larval overwintering are known.
 The mass appearance of newly metamorphosed toadlets is typical.
 Adult age may attain 17 years.
 The diet consists mainly of crawling invertebrates (ants, beetles etc.); mirmecophagy is typical, like in other congeneric species.